SalomePlatform/adao/doc/en/snippets/SampleAsMinMaxLatinHyperCube.rst

 .. index:: single: SampleAsMinMaxLatinHyperCube
+.. index:: single: Latin hypercube

 SampleAsMinMaxLatinHyperCube
   *List of triplets of pair values*.
 This key describes the bounded domain in which the calculations points will be placed, from a *[min,max]* pair for each state component.
 The lower bounds are included.
-This list of pairs, identical in number to the size of the state space, is augmented by a pair of integers *[dim,nb]* containing the dimension of the state space and the desired number of sample points.
+This list of pairs, identical in number to the size of the state space, is augmented by a pair of integers *[dim,nbr]* containing the dimension of the state space and the desired number of sample points.
 Sampling is then automatically constructed using the Latin hypercube method (LHS).